windingwind/zotero-types/README.md

 1. Run `npm install --save-dev zotero-types`.

 2. No need to import the type declaration in your TypeScript code.
-If your IDE does not recoginize the definitions, add the path to typing file in the include of `tsconfig.json`:
+If your IDE does not recognize the definitions, add the path to typing file in the include of `tsconfig.json`:

 ```json
 // tsconfig.json